Landscape Design Element: Hierarchy

 Hierarchy in landscape design is used to emphasize or highlight certain elements in the garden.
 Sometimes this emphasis is on an entry or another key feature.
 For hierarchy to be effective we need to set a standard, be it a size, material, color, or pattern, and then deviate from that standard to establish a differentiation.
-This can be achieved through several different methods that are detailed below.
+You can achieve this through several different methods that are detailed below.

 Hierarchy - Wide Brick Walkway